 Panimus Integration

-Paul is a Rosen Method bodywork INTERN who is more than halfway through the approximately 3.5 to 4 year certification process.
-The fee for each session is a low cost sliding scale at $20 to $60 per session, pay what you can in that range.
+Paul is a Rosen Method bodywork INTERN who is in his last year of the approximately 3.5 to 4 year certification process.
+The fee for each session is a low cost sliding scale at $25 to $85 per session, pay what you can in that range.
 No one turned away for lack of funds.
 The low fee is to support Paul’s process as he goes through the 350 hours he needs to become certified.

 How to prepare for your Rosen session